-Our Board of Directors adopted our 2011 Equity Incentive Plan on January 20, 2011 and our stockholders approved the plan on January 28, 2011.
-The 2011 Equity Incentive Plan will be effective upon completion of this offering.
+Our Board of Directors adopted our 2011 Equity Incentive Plan on January 20, 2011, and we expect our stockholders will approve it prior to the completion of this offering.
+Subject to stockholder approval, the 2011 Equity Incentive Plan will be effective upon completion of this offering.
 Our 2011 Equity Incentive Plan provides for the grant of incentive stock options, within the meaning of Section 422 of the Internal Revenue Code, to our employees and any parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units and performance shares to our employees, directors and consultants and our parent and subsidiary corporations' employees and consultants.

 A total of 1,250,000 shares of our common stock are reserved for issuance pursuant to the 2011 Equity Incentive Plan, of which no options are issued and outstanding.
-In addition, the shares reserved for issuance under our 2011 Equity Incentive Plan will also include (a) those shares reserved but unissued under the 2009 Equity Incentive Plan as of the effective date of the first registration statement filed by us and declared effective with respect to any class of our securities and (b) shares returned to the 1999 Stock Option Plan and the 2009 Equity Incentive Plan as the result of expiration or termination of options (provided that the maximum number of shares that may be added to the 2011 Equity Incentive Plan pursuant to (a) and (b) is 3,022,096 shares.
+In addition, the shares reserved for issuance under our 2011 Equity Incentive Plan will also include (a) those shares reserved but unissued under the 1999 Stock Option Plan and the 2009 Equity Incentive Plan as of the effective date of the first registration statement filed by us and declared effective with respect to any class of our securities and (b) shares returned to the 1999 Stock Option Plan and the 2009 Equity Incentive Plan as the result of expiration or termination of options (provided that the maximum number of shares that may be added to the 2011 Equity Incentive Plan pursuant to (a) and (b) is 3,022,096 shares).
 The number of shares available for issuance under the 2011 Equity Incentive Plan will also include an annual increase on the first day of each fiscal year beginning in 2012, equal to the least of:

-- 1.000.000 shares: - 4.0% of the outstanding shares of common stock as of the last day of our immediately preceding fiscal year; or - such other amount as our Board of Directors may determine.
+- 1,000,000 shares; - 4.0% of the outstanding shares of common stock as of the last day of our immediately preceding fiscal year; or - such other amount as our Board of Directors may determine.